-Galapagos is one of the four regions in Ecuador, that along with the Coastal Region in the mainland, is home to all the beaches of Ecuador.
+Galapagos is one of four regions in Ecuador that, along with the Coastal Region on the mainland, are home to all of Ecuador’s beaches.

-To visit them implies travelling through knowledge and enjoying nature in its pristine state, acknowledging its value as one of the world’ s endemic regions par excellence.
+Visiting the Galapagos Islands means traveling through knowledge and enjoying nature in its purest form, recognizing its value as one of the world’s most endemic regions par excellence.

 Where are the galapagos islands located?